shamicker/DFND/README.md

-# Youtube Data Project Summary
+# Youtube - User Interactions

 I am interested in the Youtube user interactions.
 Each record in the data is a day of trending per video.
 The data has also been restricted to the United States, and from a period between July 23, 2006 to March 19, 2018.